chriskrycho/v5.chriskrycho.com/site/journal/2020/Autotracking Cutting Edge CS Powering Beautiful DX.md

 - There is no need for a dedicated utility like `setState` like in React’s class-based components or `set` from Ember Classic; this code just uses standard JavaScript assignment to update the value of `myName`.
 - This does not use two-way binding like *really old* Ember did or current day Angular or Vue do[^vue-2wb]—updates are explicit, but brief.

 This can look like magic when you first encounter it—especially the way undecorated getters update on demand.
 In fact, though, it’s *Just JavaScript™*, built on the combination of standard JavaScript patterns with a mix of computer science ideas ranging from tried-and-true ideas from decades ago to cutting-edge research.
-In the rest of this post, we’ll see how it works!
+In the rest of this post, we’ll see how it works.

 [^vue-2wb]: Vue does not *require* two-way binding, but does make it *easy*.

 ## How getters work

 First, let’s make sure we have a clear handle on how getters work in JavaScript in general.
 Once you understand this, seeing how autotracking works will be much easier.
-(If you already have a good understanding of the semantics and behavior of getters vs. assignment, feel free to [skip to the next section](#autotracking)!)
+(If you already have a good understanding of the semantics and behavior of getters vs. assignment, feel free to [skip to the next section](#autotracking).)
 We’ll start by looking at the exact same class we started with, but with all of the Glimmer and DOM details removed, and a constructor added:

 ```js
 const MAX_LENGTH = 10;